 Cinderella has a long history of influencing popular culture and playthings.
 You might even say that she’s left a big footprint.
 The popular princess and her glass slipper came to my attention recently as I read an article about the upcoming Broadway revival of Rodgers and Hammerstein’s musical Cinderella.
 The article focused on the creation of glass slippers—actually polyvinyl-chloride pumps bedecked with 10,000 Swarovski crystals—for the show.

 The presents have been unwrapped, the new year celebrated, and the holiday treats devoured.
 Now what?
 For many folks, the post-holiday season appears bleak, with only frigid weather and sunless days stretching out over the weeks ahead.
 But for some, the fun has only begun.
 If you’re an avid skier, snowboarder, or snowmobiler, you’ve just started enjoying the season and delighting in fresh white blankets of snow.
-Perhaps you’ve even pulled out your snowshoes or the old Sno Bronco.

 In the big picture of play, all toys have a purpose: they teach physical and mental skills, develop young imaginations, and encourage kids to think in new ways.
 However one category of toys has puzzled me for years: housekeeping toys.
 The term seems like an oxymoron.
 I love a well-cooked meal, nicely laundered and pressed clothes, and a thoroughly cleaned house as much as the next neatnik, but housekeeping as play?